cerner/terra-ui/src/terra-dev-site/contributing/Prerequisites.a.contributing.md

 ### Node / NPM

-You’ll also need to install [Node.js](https://nodejs.org/) and npm. (npm will be installed when you install Node.js)
+You’ll need to install [Node.js](https://nodejs.org/) and npm. (npm will be installed when you install Node.js)

 We currently use the 8.x version of node in our projects.